 Selous Impala’s breezy lounge and dining area sit on spacious wooden decking with spectacular views across the river, making it a wonderful place to watch game come down to the water to drink.
+A number of individual tables are set up for guests (the camp does not do group dining), and attentive staff are on hand to offer you a drink.
 There are plenty of lounge chairs, all made of solid carved wood with woven seats and backs of natural fibre.
 Touches of African art dotted around give the central area a homely feel.
 Here’s a place to stretch out, put your feet up, and leaf through some of Impala’s wildlife and bird books, or just enjoy the view.

 Across a short walkway, in the bar area, high chairs are set against a small bar made from an old mokoro (dug-out canoe), and a few comfortable sofas with beautiful rustic-coloured cushions line the edge.

 Extending further still from the bar area you can enjoy an evening drink around the campfire whilst relaxing on canvas directors’ chairs.

 Walk a short way through the acacia woodland to your privately located tent on the river.
 Raised high up on decking, each of the eight Meru-style tents has a veranda with two comfortable chairs and a table from where you can enjoy a lovely view of the Rufiji River and land beyond.
 A family unit comprises two en-suite tents sharing a single platform.